Micah456/ClassifyML/README.md

 ## Components
 * Front end HTML/JS/CSS UI where users upload image to be identified
-* Backend server which connects to ML model that identifies image and returns to webpage *Resize the image so it's the right size for the model
+* Backend server which connects to ML model that identifies image and returns to webpage

 ## Overview of steps (6/6 COMPLETE)
 * Download dataset - DONE